RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Full-System Evaluation

 We investigated the impact of CPU, memory, and GPU segment lengths on the acceptance ratio.
 To study this quantitatively, We tested the acceptance ratio under different length range ratios.
 The CPU length is shown as Table \ref{tab:taskset_generation} and we changed the memory, and GPU lengths according to the length ratio.
 Fig. \ref{fig:schedulability_length} shows taskset acceptance ratio when the CPU, memory, and GPU length range ratios were set to 2:1, 1:2, and 1:8, which give an exponential scale.

-Not surprisingly, the STGM approach is effective only when the memory and GPU segment (suspension segment) lengths are short enough: the STGM approach was developed based on ”busy waiting”.
+Not surprisingly, the STGM approach is effective only when the memory and GPU segment (suspension segment) lengths are sufficiently short: the STGM approach was developed based on ”busy waiting”.
 When tasks are being processed in memory copy and GPU segments, the CPU core is not released and remains busy waiting for the memory copy and GPU segments to finish.
 Although this is the most straightforward approach, its pessimistic aspect lies in the CPU waiting for the memory copy and GPU segments to finish.
 Thus, it will be ineffective and hugely pessimistic when the memory copy and GPU segments are large.

-Self-suspension scheduling in \cite{huang2015schedulability} increases the schedulability performance compared with the straight forward STGM approach.
+Self-suspension scheduling in \cite{schonberger2018schedulability} increases the schedulability performance compared with the straight forward STGM approach.
 Self-suspension models the memory and GPU segments as being suspended, and the CPU is released during this suspension.
 The theoretical drawback of this approach is that the suspension does not distinguish between the memory segments and GPU segments.
 Instead, they are modelled as non-preemptive and will block higher priority tasks.
 However, in real systems, each task is allocated its own exclusive GPU SMs, and the GPU segments in one task will not interfere the GPU segments in other tasks.

+Enhanced MPCP in \cite{patel2018analytical} has the best performance when the CPU segments are large.
+The schedulability is sensitive to the CPU, memory, and GPU segment lengths ratios.
+It will decrease obviously when the GPU segments become longer because Enhanced MPCP is designed for the heterogeneous systems with multiple CPU cores which targets the applications with long CPU segments.

 The RTGPU schedulability analysis proposed in this paper is effective even when the memory and GPU segment (suspension segment) lengths are long.
+For example, in the 1:8 length test, RTGPU reaches 1.1 utilization rate with 100\% schedulability, which is 57\% improvement with previous work.
 In this approach, we distinguish the CPU, memory, and GPU segments based on their individual properties.
 For example, if the CPU cores are preemptive, then no blocking will happen.
 Blocking happens only in non-preemptive memory segments.
 Meanwhile, because federated scheduling is applied for the GPU segments and each task is allocated its own exclusive GPU SMs, the GPU segments can be executed immediately when they are ready, without waiting for higher priority GPU segments to finish or being blocked by lower GPU segments.

 Also, by comparing the models with one memory copy and two memory copies, we notice that the memory copy is the bottleneck in the CPU-GPU systems because of limited resource (bandwidth) and non preemption.
 Reducing the numbers of memory copies or combining memory copies can increase the system schedulability, especially when the memory copy length is large shown in Fig. \ref{fig:schedulability_length} (b) and (c).